Budapest Markets - Authentic Hungarian Shopping Experience

 Each week from Thursday to Saturday a different nation introduces its culinary delights as well as cultural, and natural treasures.

-So browse the schedule below, and pick a nation the cuisine and culture of which interest you the most and head for the Great market Hall in Budapest.
+So browse the schedule below, and pick a nation the cuisine and culture of which interest you the most and head for the Great market Hall.

 Other Budapest Markets

 Farmers Markets: Közös Piac, SzimlaKert Sunday market, Belvárosi Piac

 Besides the permanent markets listed on this page, there are a couple of temporary or seasonal farmers' markets in Budapest too, that offer friendly atmopshere and high-quality organic produce and food stuff.
 Here are two of our favorites:

 Közös Piac: Farmers' Market, Central Passage, at the Gödör Klub

 Getting there: trams 47, 49 or M1 M2 M3 metros Deák tér station

 One our favourite place to shop for artisan food products: bread and pastries, strudel, paprika paste, honey, jams, fruit syrups, gourmet cheese, ham, sausages, salamis, spices and more.